Twisted Cohomotopy implies M5-brane anomaly cancellation: The issue

 We now say what this means precisely: First, {\bf (i)} with {\bf (iii)} means that

-is the product of an 11-dimensional manifold (spacetime) with any parameter manifold $U$ of any dimension, while {\bf (ii)} means that we consider a closed differential 4-form on $X$:
+is the product of an 11-dimensional manifold (spacetime) with a parameter manifold $U$ of any dimension, while {\bf (ii)} means that we consider a closed differential 4-form on $X$:

-which is hence, in particular, a $U$-parametrized family of differential 4-forms on $X^{11}$.\footnote{The inclined reader may think of the 4-flux data $G_4$ as being a value at stage $U$ of the \emph{mapping stack} $\mathbf{Fields}(X^{11}) := [X^{11},\underline{\Omega}^4]$, and as the anomaly polynomials \eqref{TheAnomalyPolynomials} as being (classes of) differential forms on this mapping stack.
-While this is the correct point of view (exposition in \cite{FSS13}) here we will not further dwell on it.} Moreover, {\bf (iv)} means, just as in Dirac's argument for magnetic 0-branes (e.g. \cite[16.4e]{Frankel11}), that $X^{11}$ is the complement of a 5-brane worldvolume, hence that $X$ is an $S^4$-bundle as shown on the left of \eqref{The4SphericalFibration}.
+which hence is, in particular, a $U$-parametrized family of differential 4-forms on $X^{11}$.\footnote{The inclined reader may think of the 4-flux data $G_4$ as being a value at stage $U$ of the \emph{mapping stack} $\mathbf{Fields}(X^{11}) := [X^{11},\underline{\Omega}^4]$ into the sheaf of differential 4-forms, and of the anomaly polynomials \eqref{TheAnomalyPolynomials} as being (classes of) differential forms on this mapping stack.
+While this is the correct point of view (exposition in \cite{FSS13}), we will not further dwell on it here.} Moreover, {\bf (iv)} means, just as in Dirac's argument for magnetic 0-branes (e.g. \cite[\S 2]{Alvarez85}), that $X^{11}$ is the complement of a 5-brane worldvolume, hence that $X$ is an orthogonal $S^4$-fiber bundle (see Def. \ref{OrthonalSphereFiberBundle}) as shown on the left of \eqref{The4SphericalFibration}.